wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 It's important that users can be confident that the documentation distributed with WYMeditor is up to date so that it can be trusted.

-Please be aware that this pre–requesite is not completely met, currently.
+Please be aware that this prerequesite is not completely met, currently.

 Change–log is up–to–date
 ------------------------